Importance of mass and enthalpy conservation in the modeling of titania nanoparticles flame synthesis: Conclusion

 \section{Conclusion}

-In this work, we have studied the modeling of nanoparticle production in a reactive flow at a high concentration.
-First, it has been shown that the conservation of enthalpy and mass is of great importance, both for numerical stability and physical consistency purposes.
+We have studied the modeling of titania nanoparticle production in flames with high product mass fraction.
+It has been shown that the conservation of enthalpy and mass are of great importance, both for numerical stability and physical consistency purposes.

 The relative importance of the particle-phase enthalpy has been illustrated both in 1D premixed and in 1D counterflow calculations.
-It has been shown that the enthalpy of the particle phase can represent a significant part of the mixture enthalpy, which cannot be neglected, as traditionally done in soot or fine particle models.
-Besides, using a non-enthalpy-conserving scheme may lead to severe numerical difficulties, at least when an implicit scheme is used.
+It has been shown that the enthalpy of the particle phase can represent a significant part of the mixture enthalpy, which cannot be neglected, as often done in soot or fine particle models.
+It has further been shown that using a non-enthalpy-conserving scheme may yield significant errors in the temperature and mass fraction profiles for both premixed and counterflow flames.
+Additionally, using a non-energy-conserving formulation may lead to severe numerical difficulties.

-Second, the importance of differential diffusion has been demonstrated in 1D counterflow simulations.
+Second, the importance of differential diffusion has been illustrated in 1D counterflow simulations.
 Even though the particles diffuse slower than the gaseous species, the conservation of mass requires to account for a correction velocity due to thermophoresis.
-Neglecting this term can have a strong influence on the nanoparticle volume fraction profile, notably in counterflow flames.
 Contrary to enthalpy conservation, no numerical instabilities have been observed due to non-conservation of mass.
-The results show a non-negligible effect of non conserving the mass, although the effect is less pronounced than in the case of enthalpy.
-The proposed conservative formulation represents a well-based mathematical framework for the numerical investigation of high-yield flame synthesis of nanoparticles.
+Yet, the formulation of the diffusion velocities has an important impact on the titania mass fraction profiles, though a marginal impact on the flame structure.